Joe Diffie: 2004–2020: The Ultimate Collection and later activity

 After leaving Broken Bow, Diffie continued to tour, primarily playing smaller venues and county fairs.
 In 2007, he joined with Lonestar, Charlie Daniels, and Craig Morgan to perform a benefit concert for Sgt.
 Kevin Downs, a soldier who was severely wounded in Iraq.
 In 2008, Diffie compiled and released a live album, and he signed to Rounder Records later in that year.
 Rounder released an album called The Ultimate Collection, which comprised re-recordings of his hits for Epic.

 His next project for Rounder, Homecoming: The Bluegrass Album, was released on October 26, 2010.
 It includes collaborations with The Grascals, Rhonda Vincent, and other bluegrass artists.
 Diffie toured at various county fairs in August 2010 in support of it.
 He co-produced the album with Luke Wooten, and included on it the song "Tennessee Tea", which Diffie originally recorded while he was in Special Edition.
 Allmusic reviewer j. poet gave this album a positive review for showing Diffie's bluegrass influences.

 In late 2012, Jason Aldean recorded the song "1994", co-written by Thomas Rhett, Luke Laird, and Barry Dean.
 The song, which was released in February 2013 as the third single from Aldean's album Night Train, name-drops Diffie and incorporates several of his song titles into the lyrics.
 Upon hearing about the song, Diffie said, "it's really an honor" to be mentioned in the song, and that it was "flattering".
 Later in the year, Diffie collaborated with Aaron Tippin and Sammy Kershaw on the album All in the Same Boat, and cut the single "Girl Riding Shotgun" with D Thrash of the Jawga Boyz.
 This was followed in 2019 by a vinyl album called Joe, Joe, Joe Diffie.

+In 2023, Hardy paid tribute to Diffie during the Academy of Country Music ceremony, where he joined Morgan Wallen and Post Malone in live renditions of "Pickup Man" and "John Deere Green".
+A studio recording of the "Pickup Man" cover, featuring Hardy, Post Malone, and a vocal track recorded by Diffie in 2006, was released soon afterward as the first single from Hardy's album Hixtape: Vol. 3: Difftape, which was released in March 2024.
+This project includes Hardy and other artists covering Diffie's songs.